Duugu/SkuMapper/README.txt

 ------------------------------------------------
 Release notes

+r3.3
+	- Fixed an issue with the new Blizzard options panel and key bindings.

 r3.2
 	- Added a new key bind: Unselect waypoints
 	- Tried to fix an issue with hyphens not working for filter terms